 In addition to the methods stated above, students can:

 - Earn writing credit for detailed legal research and policy analysis under the supervision of a faculty member.
 Independent written work projects take a wide range of forms, from law review articles to drafting proposed statutes to writing policy papers to advising public officials or private entities.
 Those projects may also include various sorts of public policy analysis, historical research, and empirical work so long as they include the completion of an appropriate written work product.
-See Section I(J).
+See Section I(K).
+Written work for academic credit may not constitute the practice of law.
+Questions should be directed to the Assistant Dean of Clinical and Pro Bono Programs.

 - Students may also gain practice experience under the supervision of outside attorneys by volunteering individually on a non-credit basis for those attorneys, but shall not in any way hold themselves out as doing so as part of a Harvard Law School student group or under the Harvard Law School name.